 Request Library Information

-All instruments and song titles are contained in the request library.
-When the request page is opened, the current library is downloaded from the server to your browser.
+There are two music libraries for the station and request system.
+The station library is stored on the station computer, the request library is stored on a separate web server.
+All instruments and song titles for the request system are contained in the request library.
+When the request page is opened, the library is downloaded from the web server to your browser.

-If a request is submitted at this time, it will result in either;
+If a request is submitted at this time, it may result in either;

 (1) The title is not available any more, which will return a 'File not found' error.